Leaflet/Leaflet/plugins.md

 	</tr>
 </table>

+To submit your own Leaflet plugin to this list, just send a pull request with the addition to Leaflet repo's [gh-pages branch](https://github.com/Leaflet/Leaflet/tree/gh-pages) (`plugins.md` file).

 <!--
 - Saving a Leaflet Map to a PNG Example using Javascript and PHP https://github.com/tegansnyder/Leaflet-Save-Map-to-PNG
 - Get a PNG from a Leaflet map and export it in PDF https://github.com/chrissom/leaflet-pdf